 Meter Reading and Billing

 Meters are read approximately the same day each month.
-For your protection, CCPC employees are required to wear identification when on customer's property.
+For your protection, Power Commission employees are required to wear identification when on customer's property.

-Generally, bills are processed and mailed the day following the meter reading.
+Generally, bills are processed on the 7th, 14th, 21st, and 28th of each month.
 Your electric bill includes a breakdown of your current charges, usage information for the current and prior 13 months, and a message center.

 Bills are due 18 days after the billing date.
 After 18 days, a late charge is assessed and a courtesy phone call is made.
 The late charge is 1% of the bill amount or $5, whichever is higher.

-Accounts that remain unpaid at the time the meter is read will be subject to disconnection.
+Accounts that remain unpaid after the cut off date shown on the bill will be subject to disconnection.